sestaton/HMMER2GO/README.md

     hmmer2go map2gaf -i genes_orfs_Pfam-A_GO_GOterm_mapping.tsv -o genes_orfs_Pfam-A_GO_GOterm_mapping.gaf -s 'Helianthus annuus'

 For a full explanation of these commands, see the [HMMER2GO wiki](https://github.com/sestaton/HMMER2GO/wiki).
 In particular, see the [tutorial](https://github.com/sestaton/HMMER2GO/wiki/Tutorial) page for a walk-through of all the commands.
+There is also an example script on the [demonstration](https://github.com/sestaton/HMMER2GO/wiki/Demonstraton) page to fetch data for _Arabidopsis thaliana_ and run the full analysis.

 **DOCUMENTATION**